serenorg/serendb/docs/core_changes.md

 ## Shut down walproposer after checkpointer

 ```
-+                       /* Neon: Also allow walproposer background worker to be treated like a WAL sender, so that it's shut down last */
++                       /* SerenDB: Also allow walproposer background worker to be treated like a WAL sender, so that it's shut down last */
 +                       if ((bp->bkend_type == BACKEND_TYPE_NORMAL || bp->bkend_type == BACKEND_TYPE_BGWORKER) &&
 ```